Prairie du Rocher, Illinois: New France

 In 1718, Pierre Dugué de Boisbriand built the first Fort de Chartres.
 In 1722, St. Thérèse Langlois, a nephew of Boisbriand, founded Prairie du Rocher.
 The town was built on a tract of land donated by the Royal Indian Company.
 Boisbriand later became the commandant of the area.
 The town was strategically located along fertile Mississippi River bottomland.
 Surpluses from the productive cultivation by habitants later helped supply critical wheat and corn to New Orleans and other lower Louisiana Territory communities.

 D'Artaguette, an inspector in the country in the early 18th century, wrote:

 This country is one of the most beautiful in all Louisiana.
 Every kind of grain and vegetables are produced here in the greatest abundance .... they have, also, large numbers of oxen, cows, sheep, etc., upon the prairies.
 Poultry is abundant, and fish plentiful.
 So that, in fact, they lack none of the necessaries or conveniences of life.

 In 1743 the territorial government granted the Prairie du Rocher Common (land used by all the villagers) to the village; the common was used until 1852.
 The villagers had plots for cultivation defined in typical French fashion: long narrow lots that reached back from the riverfront through the common.
 The villagers kept the plots open within the common, and built a fence around it to keep out livestock.
 A school existed as early as the 1760s; students boarded with local families.

-Because habitants did not practice fertilization, the soil became exhausted.
+Because the habitants did not practice fertilization, the soil became exhausted.
 In addition, an increase in population meant there was not sufficient land for everyone.
 Some villagers moved to the west side of the Mississippi and founded Ste.
 Genevieve about 1750, in present-day Missouri.
 They quickly created an agricultural community with characteristics similar to Prairie du Rocher.

 British rule

 Following their victory in the French and Indian War (also known as the Seven Years' War), the British gained possession of French lands east of the Mississippi, excluding New Orleans.
 The Treaty of Paris was signed in 1763; however, the British did not arrive in force until 1765.
 To avoid British rule, many of the town's French residents moved across the Mississippi River to towns such as Ste.
 Genevieve and St. Louis in what was now, via the secret Treaty of Fontainebleau, Spanish Louisiana.
 Additionally, King George III's Royal Proclamation of 1763 designated all the land west of the Appalachians and east of the Mississippi an Indian Reserve.
-He tried to prevent settlers entering from the then-British Colonies.
+He tried to prevent settlers entering from the British Colonies.